 Tana Shupe of the Jack Daniel’s World Championship Invitational Barbecue who invited me to the best durn barbecue cookoff ever.

-Amy Mills Tunicliffe, author of “Peace, Love, & Barbecue: Recipes, Secrets, Tall Tales, and Outright Lies from the Legends of Barbecue” and her dad, Mike “The Legend” Mills of the 17th Street Bar & Grill in Murphysboro, IL, who give feedback freely.
+Amy Mills Tunicliffe, author of “Peace, Love, & Barbecue: Recipes, Secrets, Tall Tales, and Outright Lies from the Legends of Barbecue” and daughter of the late Mike “The Legend” Mills of the 17th Street Bar & Grill in Murphysboro, IL, who gives feedback freely.

 Barry Sorkin of Smoque BBQ in Chicago, the best pitstop for miles around, for sharing insights, tips, lunches, and road trips with me.